 After Emmanuel Latte Lath and Almiron each had a shot attempt saved to begin the first half, Brooks Lennon found Almiron across the box for a goal at the 20-minute mark to give Atlanta a 1-0 lead.
 With the assist, Lennon passed Julian Gressel as the franchise’s all-time leader with 40.
 Almiron is fourth all-time with 32 assists.

-Atlanta had two shots on goal in the first half to Nashville’s none, despite Nashville holding possession for more than 53 percent of the first 45 minutes.
+Atlanta had two shots on goal in the first half to Nashville’s none despite Nashville holding possession for more than 53 percent of the first 45 minutes.

-From there, Nashville’s Jacob Shaffelburg sailed his left-footed attempt in the 52nd minute, before his header was blocked three minutes later.
+From there, Nashville’s Jacob Shaffelburg sailed his left-footed attempt in the 52nd minute, then his header was blocked three minutes later.
 Nashville finally cracked the scoreboard in the 66th, as its corner found Hany Mukhtar, who assisted Lovitz’s goal at the center of the box.

 Nashville had a golden opportunity 10 minutes later, as Edvard Tagseth found Mukhtar, but Atlanta goalkeeper Brad Guzan’s sprawling save preserved the draw.